Trump reportedly leaving travelers stranded around the world

 Less than 24 hours after President Donald Trump signed an executive order clamping down on refugee admissions and temporarily restricting travelers from seven predominantly Muslim countries, the impact appears to already be resonating at airports around the world.

-There was confusion Saturday at New York City's Kennedy International Airport where 12 people were detained, according to lawmakers and attorneys who are trying to get them freed.
+There was confusion Saturday at New York City's John F. Kennedy International Airport where 12 people were detained, according to lawmakers and attorneys who are trying to get them freed.

-Two of the dozen are Iraqi refugees, and one of them — identified as Hameed Khalid Darweesh — was freed Saturday after he was first detained 6 p.m.
-Friday, said Rep. Jerrold Nadler, D-N.Y.
+Two of the dozen are Iraqi refugees, and one of them — identified as Hameed Khalid Darweesh — was released Saturday afternoon following his detention, said Rep. Jerrold Nadler, D-N.Y.

 "I am very, very thankful to all the people who can support," Darweesh told reporters as he was surrounded by supporters carrying signs that read "Refugees welcome."
 "America is the greatest nation.
 America is the greatest people in the world."